-- November 1Homosexual activity becomes legal.Massachusetts legalised homosexual activity via a court ruling in 1974, although dormant sodomy laws still exist on its state constitution.
+- November 1Homosexual activity becomes legal.Massachusetts legalised homosexual activity through a court ruling in 1974, although dormant sodomy laws still exist in its state laws.

 - Homosexual activity becomes ambiguous.Manus falls under Papua New Guinea, making homosexuality illegal under Section 212.
 But this has not been enforced since 2015.